Ludvigs Minde: Johan Jørgen Berner

 The building was constructed by surveyor Johan Jørgen Berner in 1770.
-In 1767, Berner had become one of the first two state-employed land surveyors in the country (the other was Christian Westenholdt).
-In 1777, he became responsible for supervising the work of the other land surveyors with the title of chief land surveyor.
+In 1767, he had become one of the first two state-employed land surveyors in the country (the other was Christian Westenholdt).
+In 1777, he became responsible for supervising the work of the other land surveyors, with the title of chief land surveyor.

 In early 1769, Berner bought the first of two properties at the site.
-Since 1751, it had been the site of a textile manufactory,"Den Dannebergske Klædefabrik"), started by Johan Danneberg and later continued by his son Frederik Danneberg.
+Since 1751, it had been the site of a textile manufactory, "Den Dannebergske Klædefabrik"), started by Johan Danneberg and later continued by his son Frederik Danneberg.
 Due to the son's bankruptcy, it was now sold by forced auction.
 Berner paid 2050 Danish rigsdaler for the property.
-In December of the same year, Berner also managed to buy the neighboring property to the north.
-He bought it from Mathias Hulegaard for 2700 rigsdaler.
+In December of the same year, Berner also bought the neighboring property to the north, from Mathias Hulegaard, for 2700 rigsdaler.
 Gulegaard had also managed Bakkehuset on behalf of Johan Christian Conradi.
 The two estates had a combined area of just over 90 tønder land.
 Berner merged the two farms into a single property, demolished the existing buildings and embarked on the construction of two new houses.
 On their completion, he moved into the southern house (now Ludvigs Minde).
 Part of the building complex was let out to well-to-do citizens from Copenhagen in the summer time.
 The northern house (now demolished) was more simple than the southern one.

 Berner's neighbour to the north was one of his friends, Johan Andreas Winckler, a gardener, who was married to a relative of his wife.
-Two of their other friends wereFrantz Hunæis, Frederiksberg's physician, and Joachim Conrad Oehlenschläger, Adam Oehlenschläger's father, who served as steward of Frederiksberg Palace.
-Adam Oehlenschläger has described the entourage and the social life that surrounded the building in his memoirs.
+Two of their other friends were Frantz Hunæis, Frederiksberg's physician, and Joachim Conrad Oehlenschläger, Adam Oehlenschläger's father, who served as steward of Frederiksberg Palace.
+Adam described the entourage and the social life that surrounded the building in his memoirs.
 Hunæus referred to Berner as "The Admiral" and the others as captains.
 Correspondingly, Berner's house was referred to as "The Admiral Ship", while the others' houses were referred to as frigates.

 Berner died in 1794.
-His widow stayed in the house for almost years.
+His widow stayed in the house for years.

 Frantz Hunæus

 In 1803, Berner's widow sold the property to Frantz Hunæus for 18,000 rigsdaler.
 As part of the arrangement, she got an apartment in the southern building for the rest of her life.
 Hunæus was born at Frederiksberg as the son of the local sognefoged.
-He had later served as a ship surgeon in the navy, and later as garrison surgeon in the Danish West Indies, before returning home to open a medical clinic in his home town.
+He later served as a ship surgeon in the navy, and then as garrison surgeon in the Danish West Indies, before returning home to open a medical clinic in his home town.

-Hunæus continued his old friend's practive of letting rooms out to summer guests from Copenhagen.
-His summer guests included Anders Sandøe Ørsted and his wife Sofie Ørsted as well as Niels Treschow.
+Hunæus continued his old friend's practice of letting rooms out to summer guests from Copenhagen.
+His guests included Anders Sandøe Ørsted and his wife Sofie Ørsted, as well as Niels Treschow.
 The latter's third wife was the sister of numismatist Ole Devegge, who also frequented the premises.